mikolajzakrzewski/ifsc-results-scraper/README.md

 # IFSC Results Scraper

-Program for scraping climbing competition results from the IFSC Climbing Result Service website (https://ifsc.results.info) using **scrapy** and its **Spider** class.
-Scraped data is stored in a local SQLite database.
+Program for scraping climbing competition results from the official website of the International Federation of Sport Climbing (https://ifsc-climbing.org) using **scrapy** and its **Spider** class.
+Scraped data is saved to a local SQLite database and a csv file with a timestamp.

 ### Disclaimer: